George W. Campbell: Biography

-Born in the village of Tongue, Sutherlandshire on the north coast of Scotland, Campbell immigrated as a young boy to North Carolina in 1772 with his parents.
-He graduated from the College of New Jersey (which is now Princeton University) in 1794 and began studying law.
-He was admitted to the bar in North Carolina and began practicing in Knoxville, Tennessee.
+Born in the village of Tongue, Sutherland on the north coast of Scotland, Campbell immigrated as a young boy to North Carolina in 1772 with his parents.
+George was the youngest son of Dr. Archibald Campbell and Elizabeth Mackay Matheson Campbell, who settled on Crooked Creek in Mecklenburg County, North Carolina.
+After teaching school in his early 20's, he entered the junior class at the College of New Jersey (which is now Princeton University) in 1792.
+He graduated in 1794 and began studying law.
+He was admitted to the bar in North Carolina and began practicing in Knoxville, Tennessee in 1798.
 He owned slaves.

 U.S. House

 Campbell was elected to the United States House of Representatives as the Representative from Tennessee's at-large congressional district in 1803.
 He served in the House from 1805 to 1809, in the 8th, 9th, and 10th Congresses.
 During the 10th Congress, he was the chairman of the Ways and Means Committee.
 He was also one of the House managers appointed in 1804 to prosecute the case in the impeachment trial of John Pickering, judge of the United States District Court for the District of New Hampshire, and, later that year, he was also appointed a House manager for the impeachment trial of Samuel Chase, associate justice of the Supreme Court of the United States.

 He left Congress in 1809 to become judge of the Tennessee Supreme Court, serving until 1811.
+On leaving Congress he moved his residence from Knoxville to Nashville, Tennessee.
+In July 1812 he married Harriet Stoddert (1788-1848) in Prince George's County, Maryland.
+Harriet was from a prominent Maryland family, the daughter of Benjamin Stoddert, the first Secretary of the United States Navy.

 U.S. Senate and ambassadorship

 Campbell served as a United States Senator from Tennessee twice, once from 1811 to 1814, having been elected to fill the seat of Jenkin Whiteside, and again from 1815 to 1818.
 His first service was from October 8, 1811, to February 11, 1814, when he resigned to accept appointment as the United States Secretary of the Treasury.
 He returned to the Senate on October 10, 1815.
 He served as the first chairman of the Senate Finance Committee and its predecessor from December 4, 1815, until his resignation from the Senate on April 20, 1818; on this occasion to accept appointment as United States Ambassador to Russia, a position he held from 1818 to 1821.
+Three of the couple's four young children died in April 1819, and Campbell wrote Secretary of State John Quincy Adams asking to be recalled and return home.
+He was not recalled, however, until 1820.
 Campbell served as a member of the French Spoliation Claims Commission in 1831.